canton7/RestEase/README.md

 If you want to completely customize how responses / requests are deserialized / serialized, then you can provide your own implementations of [`IResponseDeserializer`](https://github.com/canton7/RestEase/blob/master/src/RestEase/IResponseDeserializer.cs) or [`IRequestBodySerializer`](https://github.com/canton7/RestEase/blob/master/src/RestEase/IRequestBodySerializer.cs) respectively.

+When writing an `IRequestBodySerializer` implementation, you may choose to provide some default headers, such as `Content-Type`.
+These will be overidden by any `[Header]` attributes.

 For example:

 ```csharp